tranvinh21/auto-merge-pr/README.md

 1. **Event-triggered**: When a pull request is opened, it attempts to merge it immediately
 2. **Manual trigger**: You can manually run the workflow on a specific PR by providing its number

-When it runs, the action:
+When it runs, the action:sdf

 1. Verifies the PR is not in draft state
 2. Checks if the pull request is mergeable